slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/05-end-users.md

 ## Deploy a Cluster

-While it is interesting to use SlipStream™ to deploy virtual machines, especially when dealing with multiple cloud infrastructure, it is even more appealing to deploy complete computing platforms.
+While it is interesting to use SlipStream™ to deploy virtual machines, especially when dealing with multiple cloud infrastructures, it is even more appealing to deploy complete computing platforms.

 Scientific computing often requires the deployment of a dedicated batch cluster for scientific data analysis.
 Procuring the necessary